MarkPearl/Blog_BookReviews/_posts/2014-06-24-Extreme-Programming-Explained.md

 - pg.
 52 - Without daily attention to design, the cost of changes does skyrocket
 - pg.
 53 - Refactoring is a discipline of design that codifies these recurring patterns of change
 - pg.
 65 - The five whys when establishing root cause analysis
 - pg.
 79 - Trust two metrics to measure the health of XP teams.
 The first is the number of defects found after development.
-The second metric is the time lag between the beginning of investment in an idea and when the diea first generates revenue.
+The second metric is the time lag between the beginning of investment in an idea and when the idea first generates revenue.
 - pg.
 88 - The reward system and culture need to align with overall throughput instead of individual productivity for the change to stick.
 - pg.
 91 - The importance of time available
 - pg.
 92 - Plans and Prediction explanation